In which the rule outlives the reason.

 So I wrote the rule and committed it to the prompt.

-Institutional knowledge tends to disappear when the artifact disappears.
+That persistence produces a strange inversion of how organizations usually forget things.
 A teammate leaves, a document gets archived, a wiki page falls out of date, and the reasoning that once guided a decision slowly dissolves into rumor.
 Months later the same question surfaces again and someone reconstructs the answer from scratch, unaware that the organization solved the problem once already.

-And rules like this don't only accumulate in the prompt file.
+Here the opposite occurs.
+Reasoning evaporates slowly, in time, but the rule survives.
+And rules like this don't only accumulate in the prompt or memory file.
 They hide inside the system's architecture, in decisions that looked like engineering but were actually beliefs.

 I realize that doesn't sound like the beginning of a disaster.
 But with hundreds of channels and API rate limits, the sync would reliably run out of time somewhere around the letter M. Every single run.
 Accounts whose Slack channels happened to start with N through Z were structurally underserved, not occasionally or randomly, but systematically, as a feature of the alphabet.
 I only caught this after noticing that some accounts consistently had rich Slack context in their analyses while others had none, and the dividing line was, absurdly, the first letter of the channel name.